aculab-com/aculab-webrtc/interface.md

 Gets the callId used for the call.
 For outgoing calls this may return `undefined` until the onConnecting() callback is being called.
 For incoming calls it is always available.

+### string theCallId()

+Object property.
+Gets the callId used for the call.
+For outgoing calls this may return `undefined` until the onConnecting() callback is being called.
+For incoming calls it is always available.

 ### string callUuid()

+Object property.
 Gets the callUuid used for the call.

 ### void mute(mic, outputAudio, camera, outputVideo)